vsrinivas/fuchsia/the-book/namespaces.md

 from which a component can access an implementation of the service.

-For example, the name of the default Fuchsia logging service is `fuchsia.com/log` and its location in the namespace is `svc/fuchsia.com/log`.
+For example, the name of the default Fuchsia logging service is `fuchsia.logger.Log` and its location in the namespace is `svc/fuchsia.logger.Log`.

 ### Components